 The Compensation Committee believes that incentive compensation motivates individual performance to maximize shareholder value and aligns executive officer performance with the Company's objectives and shareholder interests.
 The Board has approved a bonus plan that is meant to increase corporate performance, profitability and shareholder value.
 Under the plan, cash payments are made when predetermined operational and financial targets are met.
 In addition, the Compensation Committee factors into the bonus its assessment of each executive officer's respective contribution to this achievement.

-&lt;sup>1 For a further definition of the terms "Named Executive Officer" and "NEO", reference may be made to the section entitled "Summary Compensation Table" on page 11.
+1 For a further definition of the terms "Named Executive Officer" and "NEO", reference may be made to the section entitled "Summary Compensation Table" on page 12.

-There are three elements used in determining the annual bonus for 2019 (all excluding Huckleberry mine):
+There are three elements used in determining the annual bonus (all excluding Huckleberry mine):

 - 1. Financial target (33%) is defined as consolidated pretax cashflow from operations before bonus; - 2.
-Operating target (33%) (based on the Red Chris and Mount Polley mines) is comprised of three equally weighted elements: metal production in concentrate, mill throughput, and aggregate costs (excluding exploration); and - 3.
+Operating target (33%) is comprised of three equally weighted elements: metal production in concentrate, mill throughput, and aggregate costs (Mount Polley and Huckleberry mines); and - 3.
 Board discretion (34%), which provides the Board opportunity to evaluate the employee's performance.